The best red carpet looks at the 2023 Grammys

 Erick The Architect

-The rapper wore a salmon tuxed, along with his white sweater and gold necklace.
+The rapper wore a salmon tuxedp, along with his white sweater and gold necklace.
 He also opted for a fuzzy, salmon hat and grey shoes.

 Sheryl Crow

 Crow attended the event in a black gown with a slit and a pair of black heels.
-For accessories, she wore a chunky bracelet and ring, along with a silver purse in her hand.
+For accessories, she wore a chunky bracelet and ring, and had a silver purse in her hand.

 Kelsea Ballerini